sourcegraph/about/blogposts/2021/deprecating-lsp.md

 ### Does this affect my private instance?

 If you haven't heard from us, probably not!
 We've been working with enterprise customers that we know were still using Language Server-based code intelligence.
 If this does affect your instance, we can provide assistance migrating you to LSIF-based precise code intelligence, or supply you with an older build of the Sourcegraph langauge extensions which you can load into your instance's private extension registry.
-[Contact Sourcegraph support](https://about.sourcegraph.com/contact/) if this is the case.
+Please [contact Sourcegraph support](https://about.sourcegraph.com/contact/) if this is the case.